 When you’ve lost a loved one due to someone else’s reckless actions, your world comes crashing down around you.
 You not only have a need for financial help, but a desire for closure and justice.
-A wrongful death lawsuit can help, and an experienced wrongful death lawyer at Stewart J. Guss, Attorney at Law, can be your compassionate guide through this legal process.
+A wrongful death lawsuit can help, and an experienced wrongful death lawyer at Stewart J. Guss, Injury Accident Lawyers, can be your compassionate guide through this legal process.

 We are a national law firm based in Houston with multiple offices around the country.
 We also work with affiliate law firms in most states that share our focus on client-first compassion and our dedication to excellence.
 No matter where you’re located, we want to help.
 Contact us now – we’re open 24/7 and ready to give you a 100% FREE case evaluation.
 Call 800-898-4877 or CLICK HERE to submit your case for review.